5 Reasons Using Self Storage While Moving Can Save Your Life

 Moving Supplies: You’ve started packing and need more moving boxes, shrink wrap, and tape.
 At Metro Self Storage all our stores have an extensive variety of boxes and moving supplies.

 Your local Metro Self Storage professional is trained and ready to help you check a few things off your list of moving “to-do’s.”
-We’ll get you the right size unit, for the right price, right when you need it, and help make your relocation a bit less stressful or you can simply call one of our many U.S. self storage facilities for free moving advice.
+We’ll get you the right size unit, for the right price, right when you need it, and help make your relocation a bit less stressful.
+Call one of our many U.S. self storage facilities for free moving advice.